Stawell

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Stawell has 56 active public transport stops.
 These are served by 8 routes offering a total of 214 weekly passenger trips.
-Transport accessibility is excellent with residents typically living 195 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant transport mode at 91%, while 6% walk.
-Average vehicle ownership per dwelling is 1.4.
+Transport accessibility is rated excellent, with residents typically 195 meters from the nearest stop.
+Most commuters travel outward, primarily by car (91%), while 6% walk.
+Average vehicle ownership is 1.4 per dwelling.
+In 2021 Census data, 8.4% of residents worked from home, possibly due to COVID-19 conditions.

-According to the 2021 Census, 8.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 30 trips daily across all routes, equating to approximately 3 weekly trips per stop.
+Service frequency averages 30 trips daily across all routes, equating to about 3 weekly trips per stop.

 Frequently Asked Questions - Transport